-DMRS’ General Legal Services Program handles a wide-variety of cases, including:
+DMRS’ General Legal Services Program (GLS) handles a wide-variety of cases, including:

 - Petitions for Relatives’ Legal Permanent Residence (I-130)